charlieolsson/previvortales/terms-and-conditions.md

 <h2>Disclaimer</h2>

 <p>Previvor Tales is a personal blog.
 The author is not a health or medical professional and is not writing in a professional capacity.
-The author is not liable for any errors or omissions on the blog, nor are they responsible for any outcomes resulting from you reading this blog/accessing this service.</p>
+The author is not liable for any errors or omissions on the blog, nor are they responsible for any outcomes resulting from you reading this blog/accessing this service.
+Please see full disclaimer <a href="https://previvortales.com/disclaimer/" target="_self">here.</a></p>

 <h2>Links To Other Web Sites</h2>